fasteiner/Notion/source/WikiSource/Home.md

-There are several attepts to talkto the Notion API out there, but most of them din't take care of the correct syntax of the individual configuration of each block/page/database etc. So I decided to create classes for all available Notion objects presented by the API. (there are some objects which ar not available right now - end of 2024 like e.g. template)
+There are several attepts to talkto the Notion API out there, but most of them din't take care of the correct syntax of the individual configuration of each block/page/database etc. So I decided to create classes for all available Notion objects presented by the API. (there are some objects which ar not available at the time of writing - end of 2024 like e.g. template)

 The charm of Notion classes are thies simple use while creating objects.